Budenberg Gauge Company

 The Budenberg Gauge Company was founded in 1918.
 The original parent company was Schäffer & Budenberg founded in 1850 by Bernhard Schäffer and Christian Friedrich Budenberg in Prussia.
-The Budenberg Gauge Company is now based in Irlam, Salford.
+The Budenberg Gauge Company is now based in Broadheath, Greater Manchester.
 The company is renowned for the manufacture of high quality pressure gauges, thermometers, valves and manifolds.
 Budenberg also produce monoflanges and close coupled systems, chemical seals, hygienic seals, and transmitters.

 Early history

 In 1849, B. Schäffer patented the design of a diaphragm pressure gauge.
 The following year he formed a business partnership with his brother-in-law C.F.
 Budenberg, The Schäffer & Budenberg Machinery & Boiler Fittings Company, in the altstadt of the Prussian town of Magdeburg Germany.
 They began manufacturing pressure gauges and all items relating the steam industry.
 In 1858 they moved to purpose built premises on Schoenebecker Strasse in the suburb of Buckau.
 The company became known by the shorter name of The Schäffer & Budenberg Manufacturing Company (S&B) "a special factory for the production of fine mechanical instruments".
 However, locally in Buckau they were always known as 'Schäffers'.
 Export success on the back of the ever increasing steam industry led to the formation of manufacturing and sales subsidiaries all over the world.
 In c1875 the company produced its first Bourdon type pressure gauges thanks to the expiry of patents.
 They opened American Schäffer & Budenberg office & factory in Brooklyn, New York in 1876, and briefly a second factory in Foxboro, Massachusetts.
 They had 5 factories, 4 depots, 25 offices and numerous agencies over five continents by the beginning of WWI employing nearly 8,000.